finalv2/cwp-decap-test/strategies/start-with-small-requests-when-contacting-kin.md

 ## This strategy in action

-**Michigan** explicitly asks identified kin to commit to staying in touch with youth on their Relative Notification Form.
+**Michigan** explicitly asks identified kin to commit to staying in touch with youth on their [relative notification form](/resources/michigan-relative-notification/).

 **Wisconsin** has developed suggested questions for talking to kin.[](https://drive.google.com/file/d/1vhn78eupW25aIhfTGSVri1rh2y_0GEQ9/view)